SlimyStudios/Easy-Topdown-Controller-2D/api_docs.md

 Easy Top-down Controller 2D can be used with little to no code written by the user, but its power comes from taking advantage of the API developed with it.
 In this section you can check all the methods and properties of the controller in detail, and learn how to use them.

+If you want to find something specific, use the search bar at the top of the page.